drebes/chromeos-ansible-playbooks/README.md

-# Playbook for installing various (developer) tools into ChromeOS Linux environment
+# Playbook for installing various (mostly developer) tools into ChromeOS Linux environment

-Last tested on ChromeOS Flex (104.0.5112.83), Linux Development Environment (Crostini), based on Debian bullseye.
+Last tested on ChromeOS Flex (104.0.5112.105), Linux Development Environment (Crostini), based on Debian bullseye.

 ## What is included